Aliases for PSMB11 Gene

 GeneCards Summary for PSMB11 Gene

 PSMB11 (Proteasome Subunit Beta 11) is a Protein Coding gene.
-Diseases associated with PSMB11 include thymus cancer and thymoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with PSMB11 include Thymus Cancer and Thymoma.
+Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include threonine-type endopeptidase activity.
 An important paralog of this gene is PSMB5.

 UniProtKB/Swiss-Prot for PSMB11 Gene

 The proteasome is a multicatalytic proteinase complex which is characterized by its ability to cleave peptides with Arg, Phe, Tyr, Leu, and Glu adjacent to the leaving group at neutral or slightly basic pH.
 The proteasome has an ATP-dependent proteolytic activity.
 Incorporated instead of PSMB5 or PSMB8, this unit reduces the chymotrypsin-like activity of the proteasome (By similarity).
 Plays a pivotal role in development of CD8-positive T cells (By similarity).